-The Committee shall be accountable to the Board and shall have non-executive responsibility for oversight of and advice to the Board on matters relating to financial reporting.
+9. The Committee shall be accountable to the Board and shall have non-executive responsibility for oversight of and advice to the Board on matters relating to financial reporting.

-Without limiting the generality of the Committee's objective, the Committee shall have the following non-executive responsibilities, powers, authorities and discretion.

-- 1. To monitor the integrity of the financial statements of the Bank, and any formal announcements relating to the Bank's financial performance or supplementary regulatory information, reviewing significant financial reporting judgments contained in them.
-In reviewing the Bank's financial statements before submission to the Board, the Committee shall focus particularly on: - (i) any changes in accounting policies and practices; - (ii) major judgmental areas; - (iii) significant adjustments resulting from audit; - (iv) the going concern assumptions and any qualifications; - (v) compliance with accounting standards; - (vi) compliance with legal requirements in relation to financial reporting; - (vii) regulatory guidance on disclosure of areas of special interest; - (viii) comment letters from appropriate regulatory authorities; and - (ix) matters drawn to the attention of the Committee by the Bank's external auditor.

-In regard to the above:

-- (i) members of the Committee shall liaise with the Board, members of senior management, the external auditor and head of internal audit; and - (ii) the Committee shall consider any significant or unusual items that are, or may need to be, highlighted in the annual report and accounts and shall give due consideration to any matters raised by the principal financial officer, head of internal audit, head of compliance or external auditor. - (iii) the Committee shall ensure that the accounts are prepared and published in a timely and accurate manner with frequent reviews of the adequacy of provisions against contingencies and bad and doubtful debts. - 2.
-To review the Bank's financial and accounting policies and practices. - 3.
+- 10. Without limiting the generality of the Committee's objective, the Committee shall have the following non-executive responsibilities, powers, authorities and discretion. - 10.1.
+To monitor the integrity of the financial statements of the Bank, and any formal announcements relating to the Bank's financial performance or supplementary regulatory information, reviewing significant financial reporting judgments contained in them.
+In reviewing the Bank's financial statements before submission to the Board, the Committee shall focus particularly on: - 10.1.1 any changes in accounting policies and practices; - major judgmental areas; 10.1.2 - 10.1.3 significant adjustments resulting from audit; - 10.1.4 the going concern assumptions and any qualifications; - 10.1.5 compliance with accounting standards; - 10.1.6 compliance with legal requirements in relation to financial reporting; - 10.1.7 regulatory guidance on disclosure of areas of special interest; - 10.1.8 comment letters from appropriate regulatory authorities; and - 10.1.9 matters drawn to the attention of the Committee by the Bank's external auditor. - 10.1.10 In regard to the above: - 10.1.10.1 members of the Committee shall liaise with the Board, members of senior management, the external auditor and Head of Internal Audit; - 10.1.10.2 the Committee shall consider any significant or unusual items that are, or may need to be, highlighted in the annual report and accounts and shall give due consideration to any matters raised by the Chief Financial Officer, Chief Risk Officer, Head of Internal Audit, Head of Compliance or external auditor; and - 10.1.10.3 the Committee shall ensure that the accounts are prepared and published in a timely and accurate manner with frequent reviews of the adequacy of provisions against contingencies and bad and doubtful debts. - 10.2.
+To review the Bank's financial and accounting policies and practices. - 10.3.
 To review and discuss with management the effectiveness of the Bank's internal control systems relating to financial reporting and, where appropriate, to endorse the content of the statement relating to internal controls over financial reporting in the annual report for submission to the Board including Shariah compliance.